syntasso/kratix/demo/README.md

   the secret (`lpass show 6120120669854427362 --password`) to a file and then export `LPASS_SLACK_URL` to contain the value.
 This will make the setup script skip the lpass login.
-- (Optional, recommended) Download the images for offline usage.
-This also just speeds up the demo massively as the images don't have to get pulled while demoing.
+- Download the images for offline usage.
+This speeds speeds up the demo massively.
-  1. *Generating the list of image*: Inside `demo/` there is a `demo-image-list` file containing the list of all images that need to be downloaded. **This can become stale as the demo gets updated**, to ensure its up-to-date run through the steps in [save images locally](./low-internet.md)
+  Run `./scripts/fetch-demo-images`. *You should run this every time you pull down a new version of `main`*.

-  1. *Downloading the images*: run `./scripts/fetch-demo-images` to fetch all the images.
+> :warning: As the demo gets worked upon, the static list of images we need to fetch can become stale if new images or versions are now being used.
+If you think works been done recently on the demo then follow the steps in [docs](./low-internet.md) to update the list.

 ```
 ./scripts/setup